First Time Attendees

 It’s important that delegates recognise the full scope of what Routes events offer, the face-to-face meetings form the core of all events however we have a wide range of elements which compile the full event programme.
-The Strategy Summit, Route Exchange Briefings, networking opportunities and exhibition areas all contribute to the event, make sure you are aware of the full event programme before your arrival.
+The conference programme, networking opportunities and exhibition areas all contribute to the event, make sure you are aware of the full event programme before your arrival.

 7. Plan your networking

 There are a number of networking opportunities throughout Routes; key social events usually include the Welcome Reception and Networking Evening.
 Having prior knowledge of these events before your arrival onsite can often help you plan your time.
-Networking Evenings have been hosted in a range of spectacular locations, from The Garden of the Gods at Caesars Palace in Las Vegas to the Field Museum of Natural History in Chicago.
-These networking opportunities present you with the perfect setting to socialise with colleagues in an informal atmosphere.
+Networking Evenings have been hosted in a range of spectacular locations, and at World Routes 2018 the networking evening will take place in the Canton Tower, one of the tallest buildings in the world.
+The networking opportunities at Routes events present you with the perfect setting to socialise with colleagues in an informal atmosphere.